texas-robocamp/texas-robocamp.github.io/tutorials/programming/simple_math_user_input.md

 ## Getting User Input

 This program will require input from the user.
-To get that input, we will use `cin`.
+To get that input, use `cin`.

 `cin` takes whatever the user types and assigns it to a variable.
 The <b>syntax</b> (the structure) of the command looks like this: